RaffertyAng/CPSC221_Programming_Assignment_2/README.md

-An assignment I completed in CPSC221 at UBC.
-The assignment was to implement a program that flood fills the background of an image using BFS or DFS.
+An assignment I completed in CPSC221(Data structures and algorithms) at UBC.
+The assignment was to implement a program that uses BFS or DFS to flood fill the background of an image.

 I also wrote three colour picker algorithms to control how the image will be flood-filled: